"I thought you couldn't file bankruptcy on student loans?" I hear this all the time — even from other bankruptcy lawyers.

 - Have you made a good faith effort to repay your student loans?

-Which test your bankruptcy judge will use depends on where you live.
+Which test your bankruptcy judge uses depends on where you live.

 - An Analysis of Brunner v.
 New York State Higher Education (NYSHES)